 For example, results of a 2015 study suggested that breast cancer cells may stop growing and die off when exposed to frankincense oil.

-In a 2018 paper, scientists looked at the role of essential oils in various laboratory studies.
-The authors in this review concluded that “although this is a relatively new and emerging area of cancer research, the ability of essential oils and their components to have such diverse anti-cancer effects through acting on various cellular mechanisms is compelling.”
+In a 2018 paper, scientists examined the role of essential oils in various laboratory studies.
+The authors concluded that “although this is a relatively new and emerging area of cancer research, the ability of essential oils and their components to have such diverse anti-cancer effects through acting on various cellular mechanisms is compelling.”

 While these limited studies may offer encouraging data, it’s important to note that findings in the lab don’t necessarily translate to benefits for humans.

-“Some essential oils may have anti-cancer effects according as per laboratory studies on cancer cells, but we haven’t seen any studies looking at the anti-cancer effects of essential oils in humans,” says David Kiefer, MD, medical director for the Integrative Health Consult Clinic at the University of Wisconsin in Madison.
+“Some essential oils may have anti-cancer effects, according to laboratory studies on cancer cells, but we haven’t seen any studies looking at the anti-cancer effects of essential oils in humans,” says David Kiefer, MD, medical director for the Integrative Health Consult Clinic at the University of Wisconsin in Madison.

 Quality of life